Big3: Rules

 During the 2017 and 2018 seasons, players under 30 years old were not eligible to compete in the league.
 In 2019, the league changed the minimum age to 27 years, and in 2021, the minimum age was lowered again to 22.

 Teams

 The Big3 began play in 2017 with eight teams: 3's Company, 3 Headed Monsters, Ball Hogs, Ghost Ballers, Killer 3's, Power, Trilogy, and Tri-State.
 In 2019, the league expanded to twelve teams, adding Bivouac, Enemies, Aliens, and Triplets.
-All Big3 teams are "barnstorming" teams and do not represent any cities or geographical regions.
+All Big3 teams were "barnstorming" teams prior to 2025 and did not represent any cities or geographical regions.
+In 2025 the format was changed so that each team had a location and would host one week of the regular season.